lucasdale99/FCONN_Backend/README.md

 To start up the backend server
 -Make sure to install all the npm packages in the package.json under dependencies.
--If you have issues with Nodemon run the following below.

 On Mac
+Install Nodemon globally:
-Try installing Nodemon globally: npm uninstall nodemon sudo npm install -g --force nodemon
+sudo npm install -g --force nodemon

 Then run:
 sudo nodemon server

 On Windows run in administrator mode:
-Try installing Nodemon globally and run:
+Install nodemon globally and run:

-npm uninstall nodemon
 npm install -g --force nodemon nodemon server